matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 - options

 *Note: Piwik uses PHP arrays to hold persisted data.
 In the descriptions below we list properties by the name used in the PHP array.*

+Did you know?
+You can [extend the database](/guides/extending-database) with a plugin.

 ## Log data